EnzoBnl/enzobnl/spark.md

 https://0x0fff.com/spark-architecture-shuffle/

-Shuffle in short: When exchange is needed, local partitions output are written to disk [**local file system**], and a shuffle manager is notified that the chunk is ready to be fetched by other executors.
+Shuffle in short: When exchange is needed, local partitions map output are packed in memory and spilled to diskare written to disk [**local file system**], and a shuffle manager is notified that the chunk is ready to be fetched by other executors.

-Spill in short: Spill means that RDD's data is serialized and written to disk when it does not fit anymore in memory.
-Not linked directly to shuffle (?
-FIXME)

 ### Actors involved in shuffle (FIXME)
 - `ShuffleManager` is trait that is instantiated on driver (register shuffles) and executors (ask to write or read data over connections with other executors).